 This occurs in an RGB monitor, where red, green and blue signals all "converge" in one pixel.
 At full brightness, the RGB pixel in convergence would be white.

-When a stock image is looked at through a screen that converts the image into dots of various sizes.
+A stock image is looked at through a screen that converts the image into dots of various sizes.
 When printed, the dots merge to give an illusion of continuous tone to the naked eye.

 This means every colour combination that is possible to produce with a given set of colourants on a given device or system.